tm-a-t/TGPy/guide/docs/basics.md

 ## Asyncio

 You can use `async`/`await` in the code.
-Also, the returned value if automatically awaited (if needed).
+Also, the returned value is automatically awaited (if needed).

 ```python
 import asyncio